The Case for a Chief of Staff

 When new CEOs with a change mandate take over a company, they typically invest time in reshaping its strategy and determining the kind of culture needed to succeed.
 Those choices guide other decisions, including who their senior managers will be and how the leaders will allocate their time.

-Key factor that will help determine effectiveness
+Key factors that will help determine effectiveness

 The role and responsibilities of a Chief of Staff (CoS)

-5. and as a confidant without an organizational agenda.
+• Serving as a confidant without an organizational agenda.

 Aylward points out that “while a CEO’s other direct reports typically emphasize their own areas, a good CoS can consider the needs of the whole enterprise.”

 The CoS role is decidedly different from that of the leader’s executive assistant (EA).
-Unlike an EA, a chief of staff works autonomously and does not handle routine correspondence or manage the leader’s day-to-day schedule.
-The highest-level CoS should be a full-fledged member of the senior leadership team, albeit without the rank or compensation of a C-suite officer.
+Unlike an EA, a Chief of Staff works autonomously and does not handle routine correspondence or manage the leader’s day-to-day schedule.
+The highest-level CoS should be a full-fledged member of the senior leadership team.
+Albeit without the rank or compensation of a C-suite officer.

 Sharp gains in productivity and impact